bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Rain
+- Cloudy
-- 99% humidity
+- 98% humidity
-- 10 mph wind
+- 11 mph wind
 - 95% cloud cover
 - 24 AQI 🟩
 - 0.07 inches of rain in the past 24 hours